tbensky/npct/README.md

 ## So participants will need an ESP32 (and to carry one around)?

 Yes, and I understand this is a show stopper.
 But the things are only $8 and people are making all kinds of masks.
-Maybe they'll make this too?
+Maybe it'll be fun to make and operate your own contact tracer.
 Plus, there's a global pandemic out there.
 Let's help stop it?
 Also, there is some precedence for a (non-phone) [hardware device for contact tracing](https://simmel.betrusted.io).
 It's called a "contact tracing hardware token."

 # How to build an ESP32 contact tracer

+To build the contact tracer, you'll need three items: an [ESP32](https://www.ebay.com/itm/ESP32-ESP-32S-NodeMCU-Development-Board-2-4GHz-WiFi-Bluetooth-Dual-Mode-CP2102/382601606021?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649), a [micro-USB cable](https://www.amazon.com/gp/product/B07PFZDQP6/ref=ppx_yo_dt_b_asin_image_o00_s00?ie=UTF8&psc=1) (most of the time these come with the battery), and a [battery power pack](https://www.amazon.com/gp/product/B00MWU1GGI/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1).
+(The ones used here are pointed to by the links.)

 # Flash on the software